COVID and diplomacy will challenge the German government in 2022 | DW | 01.01.2022

 In terms of foreign policy, 2022 could be Germany's time to shine, above all during its presidency of the G7 — though "shining" might be the wrong word to use in a time of intensifying crisis.
 Russian aggression toward Ukraine and China's new confidence will pose major foreign policy challenges.

-Foreign Minister Annalena Baerbock, from the Green Party, has signaled she will take a different approach to that of former Chancellor Angela Merkel's government when it comes to China.
+Foreign Minister Annalena Baerbock, from the Green Party, has signaled she will take a different approach to that of Merkel's government when it comes to China.
 She wants to pursue a values-based foreign policy and be more vocal on issues of human rights in totalitarian states.

-But political scientist Johannes Varwick from the Martin Luther University Halle-Wittenberg (MLU) predicts that Baerbock will "soon feel the constraints of the office and the pressure of realpolitik.
-I see this especially in the question of whether human rights can really be taken as the ultimate benchmark for foreign policy action."
+But political scientist Johannes Varwick from the Martin Luther University Halle-Wittenberg (MLU) predicts Baerbock will "soon feel the constraints of the office and the pressure of realpolitik.
+I see this especially in the question of whether human rights can really be taken as the ultimate benchmark for foreign policy action," he said.

 Chancellor Olaf Scholz seems to want to continue the reserved foreign policy approach of his predecessor.
-"There needs to be cooperation in the world, also with governments that are vastly different to ours," he told German public broadcaster ZDF after he had taken office.
+"There needs to be cooperation in the world, also with governments that are vastly different to ours," he told German public broadcaster ZDF after he had taken office in mid-December.

-Henning Hoff from the German Council on Foreign Relations (DGAP) says that Germany needs to "stop worrying that Germany's industry has no future without the Chinese market, and adopt a much stronger, more strategic stance and deal with China as a systemic rival."
+Henning Hoff from the German Council on Foreign Relations (DGAP) said Germany needs to "stop worrying that Germany's industry has no future without the Chinese market, and adopt a much stronger, more strategic stance and deal with China as a systemic rival."

-France traditionally has a close partnership with Germany, but they don't see eye to eye on some crucial issues.
-France will hold presidential elections this coming April.
-The main campaign topic has been unwanted immigration.
-President Emmanuel Macron wants to use France's imminent six-month turn at the rotating presidency of the Council of the European Union to secure the EU's external borders, something that is not a priority for the Berlin coalition.
+France traditionally has a close partnership with Germany, but the two countries don't see eye to eye on some crucial issues.
+France will hold its presidential election in April, with the main campaign topic being unwanted immigration.
+President Emmanuel Macron wants to use France's six-month turn at the EU's rotating presidency to secure the bloc's external borders, something that is not a priority for the Berlin coalition.

-Political analyst Hoff considers the "European policy ambitions" of the new German government not only right, but necessary: "If the EU wants to become more sovereign and confident — and it must if it wants to endure — it will not be able to avoid further restructuring."
+Political analyst Hoff considers the "European policy ambitions" of the new German government not only right, but necessary.
+"If the EU wants to become more sovereign and confident — and it must if it wants to endure — it will not be able to avoid further restructuring," he said.

-But Varwick rejects the goal of a federal European state as unrealistic: "That will quickly come unstuck in the face of European political realities.
-No one in Europe really wants it."
+But Varwick rejects the goal of a federal European state as unrealistic.
+"That will quickly come unstuck in the face of European political realities.
+No one in Europe really wants it," he said.
 Instead, he commended the concept of "servant leadership" for Europe that is also to be found in the coalition agreement: "Because that is about using Germany's power and influence in a way that does not trigger defensive reflexes, but instead opens room to maneuver."

-Henning Hoff points out that Scholz has shown the important leadership qualities of "prudence and a solutions-oriented pragmatism."
+Hoff pointed out that Scholz has shown the important leadership qualities of "prudence and a solutions-oriented pragmatism."

-Johannes Varwick believes Scholz "cannot compete with the experience of Angela Merkel."
-However, he adds, Germany carries great political weight regardless of who is chancellor.
-Olaf Scholz, "with his unpretentious, conciliatory nature, seems a fitting successor to the 'eternal chancellor,'" Varwick said.
+Varwick, meanwhile, believes Scholz "cannot compete with the experience of Angela Merkel."
+However, he added, Germany carries great political weight regardless of who is chancellor.
+Scholz, "with his unpretentious, conciliatory nature, seems a fitting successor to the 'eternal chancellor,'" he said.

 This text has been translated from German.